+Applicant residence.

+Applicants self-certify their residence on the application or the reporting form at the time of application and at redetermination.
+Hawai'i does not have a minimum residency timeframe requirement.
+Other.
+Describe: nich strategies, if any, will the Lead Agency use to assure the timeliness of determinations upon receipt of applications?
+Time limit for making eligibility determinations Describe length of time: į The child care subsidy program for non-TANF families is contracted to a private organization for on-going administration.
+A condition of the contract performance is to provide timely eligibility determinations for the family, or a financial penalty will be imposed on the contractor if they do meet the 30-day threshold set by the Department i I If the family chooses a provider that is a legally exempt, non-relative home-based provider, the additional time to verify the exempt, non-relative home-based provider meets the minimum health and safety requirements will take longer than the 30-day threshold for determination of family's eligibility for child care subsidy payments.
+Track and monitor the eligibility determination process Other.
+Describe: None

+3.1.11 Informing parents who receive TANF benefits about the exception to the individual penalties associated with the TANF work requirement.

+Lead Agencies are required to inform parents who receive TANF benefits about the exception to the individual penalties associated with the work requirement for any single custodial parent who has a demonstrated inability to obtain needed child care for a child younger than age 6 (98.16(v); 98.33(f)).

+Lead Agencies must coordinate with TANF programs to ensure that TANF families with young children will be informed of their right not to be sanctioned if they meet the criteria set forth by the state/territory TANF agency in accordance with Section 407(e)(2) of the Social Security Act.

+In fulfilling this requirement, the following criteria or definitions are applied by the TANF agency to determine whether the parent has a demonstrated inability to obtain needed child care.

+Note: The TANF agency, not the CCDF Lead Agency, is responsible for establishing the following criteria or definitions.
+These criteria or definitions are offered in this Plan as a matter of public record.

+- a) Identify the TANF agency that established these criteria or definitions: Hawai'i Department of Human Services - b) Provide the following definitions established by the TANF agency:

+"Appropriate child care":

+Child care provided by a caregiver who meets the eligibility criteria established under HAR §17-798.2-9(c).

+"Reasonable distance":

+Located within one hour of travel from the participant's home to the child care provider to the participant's place of employment or work activity.

+"Unsuitability of informal child care":

+Friends or family members being considered to provide care who do not meet the criteria established under HAR §17-798.2-9(c).

+"Affordable child care arrangements":

+Arrangements for child care that requires no co-payment or a co-payment not exceeding 90% of the state's maximum child care rate per care type.

+c) How are parents who receive TANF benefits informed about the exception to the

+individual penalties associated with the TANF work requirements?

-☐ Other.
+☐ In writing

+✓ Verbally

+Cther.

 Describe:

-3.1.10 Which strategies, if any, will the Lead Agency use to assure the timeliness of eligibility determinations upon receipt of applications?

-⊠Time limit for making eligibility determinations.
-Describe length of time k and monitor the eligibility determination processer.
-Describe 3.1.11 ing parents who receive TANF benefits about the exception to the individual penalties ted with the TANF work requirement. individu ial pena are required to inform parents who receive TANF benefits about the exception to the lties associated with the work requirement for any single custodial parent who has a nability to obtain needed child care for a child younger than age 6 (98.16(v); 98.33(f)). will be i informe must coordinate with TANF programs to ensure that TANF families with young children d of their right not to be sanctioned if they meet the criteria set forth by the TANF agency in accordance with Section 407(e)(2) of the Social Security Act. requirement, the following criteria or definitions are applied by the TANF agency to ther the parent has a demonstrated inability to obtain needed child care. agency, not the CCDF Lead Agency, is responsible for establishing the following criteria hese criteria or definitions are offered in this Plan as a matter of public record. a) Identify the TANF agency that established these criteria or definitions: Hawai'i Dept. of Human Services b) Provide the following definitions established by the TANF agency: "Appropriate child care": Child care provided by a caregiver who meets the eligibility criteria established under Chapter 17-798.21-9(c), HAR "Reasonable distance": Located within one hour of travel from the participant's home to the child care provider to the participant's place of employment or work activity.
-"Unsuitability of informal child care": Friends or family members being considered to provide care who do not meet the criteria established under Chapter 17-798.21-9(c), HAR.
-"Affordable child care arrangements": Arrangements for child care that requires no co-payment or a co-payment not exceeding 10% of the family's gross monthly income. c) How are parents who receive TANF benefits informed about the exception to the individual penalties associated with the TANF work requirements? ☐ In writing

-The child care subsidy program for non-TANF families is contracted to a private organization for on-going administration.
-A condition of the contract performance is to provide timely eligibility determinations, or a financial penalty will be imposed on the contractor if they do meet the 30-day threshold set by the Department.

-⊠Verbally ☐ Other.
-Describe: d) Provide the citation for the TANF policy or procedure: Hawai'i Administrative Rules Chapters 17-798.21 and 17-794.1
+d) Provide the citation for the TANF policy or procedure: